Sarandon, Robbins in Topless Rolls

 These cars were made in the first two decades of the last century.
 They sell for between $35,000-$150,000, and they run on steam, just like a steamboat.
 True relics of a bygone era.

+PaCarazzi! is where you read about stars and cars!
+PaCarazzi! is trainspotting for the auto-besotted.
+PaCarazzi! is bird-watching for asphalt-dwellers.
 PaCarazzi! is the easiest place to get YOUR star car story published!